-Warrants were issued during the years ended December 31, 1995 and 1996 to purchase shares of common stock.
-As of December 31, 2003 and 2004, warrants to purchase 175,227 and 131,628, respectively, shares of common stock were outstanding and exercisable at a weighted average exercise price of \$12.54 per share.
-The outstanding warrants range in price from \$12.53 to \$12.70 per share and expire at various dates through 2007.
-Each warrant contains provisions for the adjustment of the exercise price and the number of shares issuable upon the exercise of the warrant in the event the Company declares any stock dividends or effects any stock split, reclassification or consolidation of its common stock.
-The warrants also contain a provision that provides for an adjustment to the exercise price and the number of shares of the Company issues securities for a per share price less than a specified price.
-On July 22, 2004, holders of warrants to purchase 39,899 shares of the Company's common stock exercised their right to convert the warrants into 22,309 shares of common stock.
-The Company may be in breach of certain notice provisions contained in the outstanding warrants.
-The Company believes the impact of any such breach would not be material to its financial position or results of operations.
+During 1995 and 1996, the Company issued warrants to purchase shares of common stock.
+The warrants range in exercise price from \$12.53 to \$12.70 per share and expire at various dates through 2007.
+The warrants contain provisions for the adjustment of the exercise price and the number of shares issuable upon the exercise of the warrant in the event the Company declares any stock dividends or effects any stock split, reclassification or consolidation of its common stock.
+The warrants also contain a provision that provides for an adjustment to the exercise price and the number of shares issuable in the event that the Company issues securities for a per share price less than a specified price.
+As of December 31, 2004, warrants to purchase 131,628 shares of common stock were outstanding.
+During the second quarter ended June 30, 2005, warrants to purchase 110,888 shares of common stock were exchanged for 24,210 shares of common stock resulting in stock-based compensation expense of \$245,000 based on a fair market value of the common stock of \$10.12 per share.
+As of December 31, 2005, the remaining warrants to purchase 12,436 shares of common stock at a weighted average exercise price of \$12.66 per share are outstanding and exercisable while warrants to purchase 8,304 shares of common stock expired during 2005.